 Federal deposit insurance (FDIC coverage) protects savings balances held with member FDIC institutions up to at least $250,000.
-This protection kicks in if the member bank fails.
+That protection kicks in if the member bank fails.

-Always, always, always make sure your bank is FDIC-insured.
+Always, always, always ensure your bank is FDIC-insured.
 Otherwise, there’s no guarantee you’ll get your money back if it closes its doors.

 FDIC insurance doesn’t cover everything that can go wrong at your bank.
 It might not reimburse you if your account is hacked and drained without your consent or if you fall victim to a financial scam.